When a Drug Fails: Advice on Starting a New Treatment

 I stopped taking my medicine without my doctor's knowledge

 After I noticed my body had become used to medicine, I decided to discontinue it without speaking with my doctor first.
 Visiting my doctor eight months after stopping my medication, I realized my mistake.
 Honestly, I had simply grown tired of having to deal with medicines and thought the break would allow my body to reset.
 I had also decided to go on a gluten-free diet.
-(Check out my experience here.)
+(Read more about my experience.)

 After four solid months of no medicine and maintaining a gluten-free diet I was 90-percent covered with psoriasis again.
 And the stress of the disease seemed to affect me more this time around than it had before, when I didn’t know what life with clear skin was like.